surik/tunnerl/README.md

 ### Features

  * SOCKS v4
-   + connect command only
+   * connect command only

  * SOCKS v5
-   + only username authorization
+   * only username authorization
-   + connect command only
+   * connect command only
+   * IPv4 and IPv6

 ### Usage